TaylorDawsonOfficial/DataVisFinalProject/README.md

 ## Folder Structure

 ### public
-* client side html/css/js files
+* client side css/js files

+### views
+* contains HTML files
+    * We are using the EJS templating engine for this project

 ### data
 * states-10m.json